 A “walk-in wardrobe system” is a solution for clothes in a variety of situations.
 Traditionally, a separate room is outfitted to hold clothes and accessories.
 When planning your own walk-in wardrobe, make sure to calculate for a shelf depth of 50 cm and a distance of 1.2 m to the opposite wall or shelf.

 Closets under slanted ceilings are a great idea for utilizing hard to reach spaces.
 Both slanted ceiling versions – underneath the roof pitch or behind a jamb wall – require custom solutions for the specific ceiling height.

-Large open spaces always benefit from room dividers: They separate the sleeping area from the dressing room, create an airy ambiance and offer a storage solution accessible from all sides.
+Large open spaces always benefit from room dividers: They separate the sleeping area from the dressing room, create an airy ambiance and offer a wardrobe design solution accessible from all sides.

 TIP: As a first step, measure and draw the space you want to use for your walk-in wardrobe.
 Measure the height and width of at least two locations and note down the lesser value.

 Our measurement instructions are very helpful and will make designing in our wardrobe configurator a whole lot easier later on.
-Don’t forget about doors, slanted ceilings, wall recesses and other fixed points in the room.
+Don’t forget about doors, slanted ceilings, wall recesses and other fixed points.
 Baseboards, wall sockets, light switches and radiators must also be considered right from the start.